NikV2/LuckyPouchesAPI/README.md

 # LuckyPouches API ~ Issue Tracker

+# Note
+To report an issue, Click the **Issues** Button and click on **New Issue**

-# Make sure you follow the issue template!
+Make sure you follow the Issue Templates, Otherwise your Issue will be marked as Invalid and Closed.